 - Strengthen company involvement with suppliers.
 A supply-chain policy should be incorporated into contracts and/or agreements.

-These new regulations also underscore the challenges associated with supply chain management.
-In particular, it highlights how collecting data from each tier of your supply chain gets more complex the further along the supply chain you look.
-This information loss and opacity put your facility at risk, not only for using Conflict Minerals or other banned substances, but also because it holds you accountable for your suppliers' actions that you had no information about.
+Regulations also underscore the challenges associated with supply chain management.
+In particular, they highlight how collecting data from each tier of your supply chain gets more complex the further along the supply chain you look.
+This information loss and opacity put your facility at risk, not only for using conflict minerals or other banned substances but also because it holds you accountable for your suppliers’ actions that you had no information about.
 It takes every supply chain link working together towards transparency to be confident about your own product.
-And as the Conflict Minerals reporting protocol demonstrates, it will likely take pressure from the top to achieve this level of transparency.
+As the conflict minerals reporting protocol demonstrates, it will likely take pressure from the top to achieve this level of transparency.

 Comments